imanif/imanif.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a [post-baccalaureate research fellow](https://linguistics.umd.edu/academic-programs/graduate/baggett) in the Department of Linguistics at the University of Maryland, advised by Dr. [Naomi Feldman](https://users.umiacs.umd.edu/~nhf/).
 At UMD, my research investigates prompt engineering and LLM memorization.
-I am also affliated with the [Computational Linguistics and Information Processing (CLIP) Lab](https://ischool.umd.edu/centers-and-labs/clip/) and volunteer with the [African American Digital and Experimental Humanities Lab (AADHum)](https://aadhum.umd.edu/).
+I am also affliated with the [Computational Linguistics and Information Processing (CLIP) Lab](https://ischool.umd.edu/centers-and-labs/clip/) and volunteer with the [African American Digital and Experimental Humanities (AADHum) Lab](https://aadhum.umd.edu/).

 Broadly, my research interests include natural language generation, user-LLM interaction, and AI policy.
 Specifically, **my research centers on understanding how language models will impact literature and communication.** I aim to evaluate LLM-generated texts, understand their societal impact, and propose how we might responsibly respond to this media.